alexandrenm/Geospatial-Visualisation-with-R/README.md

 **Data Summmary:**
 * Geospatial visualization help undersanding the data, but does not show everything
-* I still want to know wich crimes are happening in Essex, and how often
+* I still want to know which crimes are happening in Essex, and how often
 * Crimes in January 2017:
 ```
 table(pol01$Crime.type)